Nasrullah Khan (emir of Bukhara): Legitimacy

 Amir Nasrulloh used political and religious symbolism to legitimize his rule in Bukhara.
 He adopted different controversial titles like khan and amir al-muminin.
-However the most widely repeated title was sayyid, which may have also served as the basis for the addition of amir to the beginning part of his name.
+However, the most widely repeated title was sayyid, which may have also served as the basis for the addition of amir to the beginning part of his name.
 It is complicated to draw a clear line between sufism and ulama in the first half of the 19th century Bukhara, because competition within shaykhs and what they taught to their murids brought difference and division, mixture of different sufi tariqahs in Bukhara.
-This led shaykhs to incorporate more silsilas and tariqahs from other geographical areas such as India into their curricular.
-India became a source of inspiration for sufi representation in Bukhara as many left for India and brought competing ideas concerning sufism and tried implementing them upon their return which increased competition among local sufi shaykhs.
-Different modes of sufism and Indian influence and local religious authority show how changing and competing narratives existed and how Islam remained a significant part of the Bukharan society in the first half of the19th century.
+This led shaykhs to incorporate more silsilas and tariqahs from other geographical areas, such as India, into their curriculum.
+India became a source of inspiration for Sufi representation in Bukhara, as many left for India and brought competing ideas concerning Sufism and tried implementing them upon their return, which increased competition among local Sufi shaykhs.
+Different modes of sufism and Indian influence and local religious authority show how changing and competing narratives existed and how Islam remained a significant part of the Bukharan society in the first half of the 19th century.

-For example, Amir Shohmurod represented himself as a Mujaddidi shayx and a sufi, his son Amir Haydar was a member of ulama and a sufi.
+For example, Amir Shohmurod represented himself as a Mujaddidi shayx, and a sufi, his son, Amir Haydar, was a member of the ulama and a sufi.
 Amir Nasrulloh chose a different path.
 His religious legitimation happened through shrine veneration that became more notable when he was appointed as the hakim of Qarshi by Amir Haydar.
-Amir Nasrulloh visited Bahauddin Naqshbandi shrine before his military campaign against his brother Amir Umar.
+Amir Nasrulloh visited the Bahauddin Naqshbandi shrine multiple times before his military campaigns against his brother Amir Umar.
 Amir Nasrulloh implemented sharia by appointing Rahmonberdi Turkman as rais who urged and compelled people to follow Islamic Law.
 Implementation of Shariah and shrine visitation helped Amir Nasrulloh consolidate his power base in Bukhara.

 Reforms

 Economic

-Bukharan Emirate during Amir Nasrulloh's reign recovered economically due to trade relations with Russian Empire in the first half of the 19th century.
+The Bukharan Emirate during Amir Nasrulloh's reign recovered economically due to trade relations with Russian Empire in the first half of the 19th century.
 O.D.
 Chekhovich and M.K.
 Rozhkova's analysis of the statistical and archival data showed increasing trade and competition of Central Asian merchants through influx of British products into Central Asia and outflow of Russian hard currency from Russia into Central Asia.
 Trade relations show that Bukharan Emirate was a dynamic political entity interacting with neighboring countries especially with colonial powers such as Russia and Britain which provided impetus for Bukhara under Amir Nasrulloh to modernize independently.